stevenbenner/stevenbenner.com/src/content/posts/2010-03-13-comparison-of-popular-social-bookmarking-widgets.md

 #### Customization

 The button itself is an image tag, so it’s easy to change that to anything you like.
 The widget creator lets you change the colors, but that’s about it.
 However, since the popup menu is not in a `iframe` you can control it’s look with CSS.
-The markup is well structured and has good ID and class identifiers.
-Their API offers some additional customization elements as well.
+The markup is well structured and has good `id` and `class` identifiers.
+Their <abbr title="Application Programming Interface">API</abbr> offers some additional customization elements as well.

 #### Performance